schollz/cowyo/letsencrypt/README.md

 First install the NGINX block in this directory.
+(There is an experimental Makefile that will do this, just try `sudo make install`.

 To use letsencrypt follow these steps: